Omaha Westview High School: History

 The creation of two new high schools for Omaha Public Schools, the first in the district since Omaha Bryan High School in 1971, was added as a part of the Phase 2 Bond issue, approved by Omaha Public Schools voters in 2018.
 Westview, located at the intersection of 156th and Ida streets in far northwest Omaha and designed to accommodate up to 1,500 students, was substantially completed in May 2022.
 It opened for students in August for the 2022-2023 school year, initially serving students in grades nine and ten.
 Westview phased in all four grades starting with the 2024–2025 school year.

 Westview partially shares facilities with a YMCA branch that is connected to the school building, including a pool and exercise rooms.

 Extracurricular Activities

 Athletics

 The Wolverines compete in Class A, the largest classification in Nebraska according to the Nebraska School Activities Association.
-Taryn Stern, a student in Westview's first graduating class, won the school's first state championship in individual girl's bowling in 2025.
+Taryn Stern, a student in Westview's first graduating class, won the school's first state championship in individual girls' bowling in 2025.

+Girls Wrestling

+The Westview girls wrestling program has had three individual state champions.
+Kalynn Lyons became Westview's first girls' individual NSAA state champion in 2025, winning the 130 pound state championship as a junior.
+That same day, Audre Herron became the second Westview wrestler to earn a state title, claiming the 235 pound NSAA state championship as a senior.
+Kalynn Lyons earned her second 130 pound NSAA state championship as a senior.
+During Lyons' senior season, she went 49-0, setting a new NSAA Class A State Record for Career Takedowns, with 431 total.